AsahiLinux/docs/U-Boot.md

 # Prerequisit: Bootchain

-In order to use u-boot, you need three extra partitions: The Linux stub from the asahi installer, you get it my making space for Linux, running the asahi installer, create an esp vfat partition and a Linux partion used for the root partition.
+In order to use u-boot, you need three extra partitions: The Linux stub from the asahi installer, an vfat EFI System Partition (esp) partition and a root partion.
+Optionally a boot partition if you have an encrypted root device.
+Not covered here.

 Under MacOS, lets make space - the last number is the space that macos will occupy.
 It is recommended to have at least 70 GB.
 I recommend on leaving at